Here’s our alphabetical list of the most popular mathematicians or contributors to mathematics on the Famous Scientists website, ordered by surname.

 Gibbs invented vector analysis and founded the sciences of modern statistical mechanics and chemical thermodynamics.

 Transformed algebra from a field based mainly on word equations to today’s concise discipline based on symbols.
-Probably first person to observe sunspots with a telescope, allowing him to determine the sun’s rotation rate.
+Probably the first person to observe sunspots with a telescope, allowing him to determine the sun’s rotation rate.

 Famed for his 23 problems, Hilbert propelled mathematics to new heights.
 He replaced Euclid’s axioms dating from 2,000 years earlier, allowing the unification of 2D and 3D geometry; and he created Hilbert Space, now essential in advanced physical science.